-I realize this changes related to the priorities of the day but you might have more of a routine than you think?
+I realize your actions may change depending on the priorities of the day but you might have more of a routine than you think.

 You might even start your day by complaining about the workday with a co-worker.
 As you can imagine, this isn’t a great primer for having a productive and efficient day.
 If your first action is to complain about something, that’s a habit that you should definitely try to break as soon as possible.

 Grabbing a cup of coffee or tea might be high on your list.
 If you are going out for coffee and taking longer than you should, it could be affecting your productivity and focus.
 Are you eating breakfast at your desk?
 Even worse are you eating an unhealthy breakfast at your desk?